AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 `Full table` replication refreshes the entire table any time new rows are detected.
 This is by far the least efficient replication method, because all data must be reprocessed during every update, assuming there are new rows.

 New rows are detected by querying your database at the start of the synchronization process and counting the number of rows.
-If your local database contains more rows than [!DNL MBI], then the table is refreshed.
-If the row counts are identical, or if [!DNL MBI] contains *more* rows than your local database, then the table is skipped.
+If your local database contains more rows than [!DNL Commerce Intelligence], then the table is refreshed.
+If the row counts are identical, or if [!DNL Commerce Intelligence] contains *more* rows than your local database, then the table is skipped.

 This raises the important point that **`Full Table` replication is incompatible when:**